Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 5600 should be 23% quicker than the Radeon HD 7950 3GB overall, because of its higher data rate. (explain)
+Memory BandwidthAs far as performance goes, the Radeon RX 5600 should in theory be much superior to the Radeon HD 7950 3GB overall. (explain)

-Texel RateThe Radeon RX 5600 is quite a bit (approximately 96%) better at texture filtering than the Radeon HD 7950 3GB. (explain)
+Texel RateThe Radeon RX 5600 should be a lot (more or less 96%) more effective at anisotropic filtering than the Radeon HD 7950 3GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison